CARPETLIGHT GmbH, Schleestrasse 12,

 (6) We are entitled to make the due subsequent performance conditional upon the Buyer's paying the purchase price due.
 The Buyer shall however be entitled to withhold an appropriate portion of the purchase price in proportion to the defect.

-(7) The Buyer shall allow us the necessary time and opportunity for due subsequent performance and shall, in particular provide the rejected goods for testing purposes.
+(7) The Buyer shall allow us the necessary time and opportunity for due subsequent performance and shall, in particular provide the rejected goods for testing purposes and send them to our place of business for refund of shipping charges.
 In the case of a replacement delivery, the Buyer shall return the defective goods to us in accordance with the statutory provisions.
 The subsequent performance does not include the removal of the defective goods or the reinstallation if we were not originally obligated for the installation.

-(8) The expenses necessary in connection with examination and subsequent performance, in particular as regards transport, travel, labour and materials (not: removal and installation costs), shall be to our account if a defect actually exist.
-If it turns out, however, that the Buyer's request to have the defect corrected is unjustified, we reserve the right to demand reimbursement of the resulting expenses from the Buyer.
+(9) The expenses necessary in connection with examination and subsequent performance, in particular as regards transport, travel, labour and materials (not: removal and installation costs), shall be to our account if a defect actually exist.
+If it turns out, however, that the Buyer's request to have the defect corrected is unjustified, we reserve the right to demand reimbursement of the resulting expenses from the Buyer, unless the lack of defectiveness was not recognizable by the Buyer.

 §8 Other Liability